aplater/vue-risk-assessment/README.md

 ### Dependencies
 For this repo, the `index.html` file includes some base styles from the ObserveIT site as well as some other assets that are assumed dependencies.
-These include jQuery and Marketo. jQuery is not necessary, but if it is already included on the new site, that may save some time going through the code.
+These include jQuery and Marketo. jQuery can probably be dropped, but you would need to go through and replace some of the jQuery shortcut code.

 ### Marketo
 When the user reaches the results screen, a form is presented that is currently provided by Marketo.
 The